 Always ensure that the firebox door is closed both when in operation and when out of operation.

 We would recommend that you have your chimney or flue cleaned every 12 months.

 Never use flammable liquids to light the fire.

 Never open the door when the flames are high.

-Never place objects on, or in the stove that may cause explosion, i.e. cigar lighter, TV remote control, flammable liquids, aerosol cans etc, etc.
+Never place objects on, or in the stove that may cause explosion, i.e. gas lighter, TV remote control, flammable liquids etc, etc.

 Never place combustible objects on, or near the stove.

 Never use spirits to clean the stove, as this can remove the paint.